Alfonso Molina

 Alfonso Molina (born 6 October 1944) is a Nicaraguan boxer.
+During his international sporting career, Molina was selected to compete for Nicaragua at the 1968 Summer Olympics for their first appearance at an Olympic Games.
 He competed in the men's lightweight event at the 1968 Summer Olympics.
-In his opening fight at the 1968 Summer Olympics, he lost to Mongi Landhili of Tunisia.
+He received a bye in the first round and lost to Mongi Landhili in the second round by decision.
+Molina placed equal seventeenth overall with sixteen other competitors.